tvl83/DeveloperDocumentation/src/content/sphero/reference.md

 This stores the attached macro definition into the temporary RAM buffer for later execution.
 It is similar to the Save Temporary Macro call but allows you to build up longer temporary macros.

-Any existing macro ID can be sent through this command and executed through the Run Macro call using ID FFh.
+Any existing macro ID can be sent through this command and executed through the Run Macro call using ID `FFh`.
 If this command is sent while a Temporary or Stream Macro is executing it will be terminated so that its storage space can be overwritten.
-As with all macros, the longest chunk that can be sent is 254 bytes (thus requiring DLEN to be FFh).
+As with all macros, the longest chunk that can be sent is `254` bytes (thus requiring `DLEN` to be `FFh`).

-You must follow this with a Run Macro command (ID FFh) to actually get it to go and it is best to prefix this command with an Abort call to make certain the larger buffer is completely initialized.
+You must follow this with a Run Macro command (ID `FFh`) to actually get it to go and it is best to prefix this command with an Abort call to make certain the larger buffer is completely initialized.

 ### Erase orbBasic Storage – 60h